Child Protective Services

 call 412-473-2000 or 1-800-932-0313 if you are concerned about the well-being of a person, 18 years of age or younger.
 These numbers answer 24 hours a day, 7 days a week.

-You will be asked for information such as:
+If you have it, you will be asked to share information such as:

 *You can make the call anonymously and do not have to give your name or contact information.